opentracing/opentracing.io/CONTRIBUTING.md

 ## Project Structure

 #### _data
-collections of data that is used to render our liquid templates
+collections of data that is used to render our liquid templates.

 #### _docs
-The gitbook documentation that is then built into /documentation on build
+The gitbook documentation that is then built into /documentation on build.

 #### _includes, _layouts
-jekyll folders containing templates and layouts
+jekyll folders containing templates and layouts.

 #### _sass
-scss that is then preprocessed into /css on build
+scss that is then preprocessed into /css on build.

 #### _site
 Jekyll temp folder when running `jekyll serve`.
 You can ignore this.

 #### fonts, img
-static content
+static content.

 #### css, documentation
 post-build static assets. don't edit these.